 Think it’s impossible to grow pumpkins vertically?
 Think again.
 Miniature types like Baby Boo and Jack Be Little make magnificent vertical garden crops.
 With vines growing upwards of eight feet on a solid trellis, mini pumpkin plants are a sight to behold, producing tiny, palm-sized pumpkins that dangle amid huge, canopying leaves.
 So, turn your vertical garden into an autumnal jungle with this cool climber and you’ll get cute fruit, fun gifts and lovely landscaping.

 Zucchini: Good for Both Container and Vertical Gardening

-Well-suited for vertical farmers and patio gardeners, zucchini is a prolific summer squash that's fast-growing and primed for frequent harvesting (ideal qualities in a good urban crop).
+Well-suited for vertical farmers and patio gardeners, zucchini is a prolific summer squash that’s fast-growing and primed for frequent harvesting (ideal qualities in a good urban crop).
 In fact, some varieties (like Patio Star) are even specifically bred for container cultivation.
-If you decide to sow zucchini in your vertical garden, be sure to sow seeds directly in the container in which they will grow (as zucchini does not transplant well) and to keep seeds moderately moist during germination (as seeds will rot if over-watered).
+If you decide to grow zucchini in your vertical garden, be sure to sow seeds directly in the container in which they will grow (as zucchini does not transplant well) and to keep seeds moderately moist during germination (as seeds will rot if over-watered).

 Must-have Vertical Farm Veggies: Cherry and Grape Tomatoes

 No garden would be complete without tomatoes, and vertical gardens are no exception.
 In fact, there are so many options now for vertically farming tomatoes that you may have a hard time deciding which way to go.
 In a bag?
 On a trellis?
 Over a wall?
 But don’t let this lack of exclusivity deter you: These small, sweet fruits are garden favorites for a reason—Garden-fresh tomatoes are delicious, grow prolifically, and they’re immensely good for you.